-A rad is the original unit developed for expressing absorbed dose, which is the amount of energy from any type of ionising radiation (e.g. $\alpha$ , $\beta$ , gamma, neutron) deposited in any medium (e.g. air, tissue, water).
+A rad is the original unit developed for expressing absorbed dose, which is the amount of energy from any type of ionising radiation (for example, α , β , gamma, neutron) deposited in any medium (for example, air, tissue, water).
 A dose of one rad is equivalent to the absorption of 100 ergs (a small but measurable amount of energy) per gram of absorbing material.
-The rad has been replaced by the gray in the International

-System of Units (SI); 1 gray = 100 rad.
+The rad has been replaced by the gray in the International System of Units (SI); 1 gray = 100 rad.
 A gray is expressed in terms of absorbed energy per unit mass; 1 gray = 1 joule/kilogram = 100 rad.
 One megarad equals 10 kGy.
 Further information is presented in Appendix 1 (Terminology) and Appendix 2 (Conversion formula).